capitalch/trace/tracking.md

 # Working on
 1.1 Accounts address entry, do it modal and make email address optional 1.2 Journal, When ASSET GST is not allowed.
-Make it allowed for assets also 1.3 In vouchers, if part selected and its GSTIN available then display it 1.8 Convert sales and purchases to div and remove table, to make them more responsive 1.9 General ledger save as pdf, maybe download pdf as generic type in x-grid 1.9.1 Accounts creation email should be optional
+Make it allowed for assets also 1.3 In vouchers, if party selected and its GSTIN available then display it 1.8 Convert sales and purchases to div and remove table, to make them more responsive 1.9 General ledger save as pdf, maybe download pdf as generic type in x-grid 1.9.1 Accounts creation email should be optional
 1.9.2 Print support for sales
 1.9.3 Easy sales implementation
 1.9.4 Sale SMS and mail provisions
-1.9.5 Opening balances: Don't show balance up in the hierarchy, only sho balances at lowest level
+1.9.5
 2. Account balances in vouchers
 4. Provide a way to come out of app in mobile.
 Presently there is no way